PTB-SR/ocdb/docs/usecases.rst

 .. important::

-    The values are not accessed as a property/attribute, but as a method, and without any further parameters will return an array/list of all values (to be exact: they will return a list of numpy arrays: wavelength/energy and optical constant).
+    The values are not accessed as a property/attribute, but as a method, and without any further parameters will return an array/list of all values (to be exact: they will return a list of numpy arrays: wavelength/energy and optical constants).

     While using a method with a name that rather reflects a property (and besides that does not conform to PEP8 due to its short name) is unusual, it seems justified here, as it makes for an intuitive user interface.

 .. important::

-    Calling ``index_of_refraction()`` returns a complex value with both, *n* and *k* contained.
+    Calling :meth:`ocdb.material.Material.index_of_refraction()` returns a complex value with both, *n* and *k* contained.
 Hence, we need to clearly define which convention we follow regarding signs. ;-)

 .. note::